IamSreeman/IamSreeman.github.io/pages/siteinfo.md

   image_fullwidth: header.jpg
 breadcrumbs: true
 ---
-The main purpose of this page is to maintain some academic and non academic things related to me.
-You can contact me using the links given in the right side.
+The main purpose of this site is to maintain some academic and non academic things related to me.
+You can contact me using the links given in the footer.
 This is an upgrade over my <a href="{{site.baseurl}}/oldsite" target="_blank">old site</a>.

 This site is made using <a href="https://github.com/Phlow/feeling-responsive" target="_blank">Feeling Responsive</a> and <a href="https://github.com/TWiStErRob/twisterrob.github.io" target="_blank">TWiStErRob</a> which are based on <a href="https://jekyllrb.com/" target="_blank">Jekyll</a>